mfaani/mfaani/content/posts/devtools/Binaries/how-do-binaries-work-together.md

 Every tag/commit on you library can be either delivered as source-code or precompiled.
 As a result you must version your code with the assumption that it could be either.
 Even if you shipped pre-compiled, there's nothing holding back _another_ developer giving access to source code for a specific tag.

-Having that said, I've added new parameters to functions with default values — without doing major bumps.
-This is a mistake, yet things ended up fine because the dependent library/app was using the the *source code* of the library.
+That being said, I've added new parameters to functions with default values without doing major version bumps.
+Although this was a mistake, everything worked out because the dependent library/app was using the library's _source code_ directly.

 ### So adding a default value doesn't do anything?
 Default values help with API.
 Not with ABI.
 As illustrated the above table, default values have no impact on ABI.
 This is because in most languages, a function is uniquely identified by its name, and its parameters.
 Both the argument labels, and the types.
 For more on that see this [WWDC Session - Binary Frameworks in Swift](https://developer.apple.com/videos/play/wwdc2019/416/?time=1339)